rse/vingester/guide/sources.md

 ----

-[Head-Up-Display Server (HUDS)](https://github.com/rse/huds) is a companion tool from the **Vingester** author for a Web service for serving one or more HTML Single-Page Applications (SPA) which act as "Head-Up-Displays (HUD)" or "Overlays" in video production scenarios.
+[Head-Up-Display Server (HUDS)](https://github.com/rse/huds) is a companion tool from the **Vingester** author for serving one or more HTML Single-Page Applications (SPA) which act as "Head-Up-Displays (HUD)" or "Overlays" in video production scenarios.
 These HUDs can be ingested by **Vingester**.

 One of the more elaborated HUDs for HUD is the [HUDS-HUD-Training](https://github.com/rse/huds-hud-training/).
 The